Jordan Obita

-Jordan John Obita (born 8 December 1993) is a Ugandan professional footballer who plays as left-back or winger for club Hibernian, and the Uganda national football team.
+Jordan John Obita (born 8 December 1993) is a professional footballer who plays as left-back or winger for club Hibernian, and the Uganda national football team.

 He has previously played for Reading, Barnet, Gillingham, Portsmouth, Oldham Athletic, Oxford United, and Wycombe Wanderers.
 Born in England, Obita represented England in youth internationals up to the under-20 level and made his full international debut for Uganda Cranes in June 2025.